LCamel/MPC-Notes/story-en-US.md

-# A Brief Introduction to Garbled Circuit and Oblivious Transfer
+# An Introduction to Garbled Circuit and Oblivious Transfer

 Alice, Bob: Hi TBot.